Laboratory Animal Science

 Participants, who successfully passed the course:

-• have knowledge of the impact of diseases in laboratory animals on the experimental approach and knows about possible health monitoring;
+• have knowledge of the impact of diseases in laboratory animals on the experimental approach and knows about possible health monitoring and microbiological standardization;

 • know about safety aspects and occupational health when working with laboratory animals;

-• know about the specific demands that are necessary for a correct preparation and performance of animal experimental techniques and research;
+• know about the specific demands that are necessary for a correct preparation and performance of animal experiments;

 • know the possibilities that statistics can offer to optimize the use of laboratory animals;